Members of University Court

 Biography

-Jenny Stewart, FRSA, retired as a Partner in professional services firm, KPMG, in 2020.
-KPMG provides services to a client base covering most sectors of the UK economy; employs some 17,000 staff; and is part of a global network of KPMG firms operating in 147 countries.
-Jenny was a member KPMG’s UK leadership team for the Infrastructure, Government and Healthcare (IGH) business, which included the Higher Education sector.
-She was also responsible for the IGH business in Scotland.
+Jenny Stewart FRSA retired in 2020 from her role as a partner in the professional services firm KPMG, which provides services to a client base covering most sectors of the UK economy, employs some 17,000 staff, and is part of a global network of firms operating in 147 countries.
+Jenny was a member KPMG’s UK leadership team for the Infrastructure, Government and Healthcare (IGH) business, which included the Higher Education sector, and responsible for the IGH business in Scotland.

-Jenny’s previous governance roles have included being a non-executive member of KPMG's UK Board Remuneration and Nominations Committee; a member of the CBI Scotland Council; Non-Executive Director of the David Hume Institute; Non-Executive Director of the Royal Lyceum Theatre in Edinburgh; and Non-Executive Director of Volunteer Scotland.
+Jenny’s previous governance roles have included being a non-executive member of KPMG's UK Board Remuneration and Nominations Committee, a member of the CBI Scotland Council, non-executive director of the David Hume Institute, the Royal Lyceum Theatre in Edinburgh and Volunteer Scotland.

 Register of interests